 There is never a guarantee that one of these programs will be available in every situation--but with the help of an attorney who knows the system, the players, and the law--your child will have the best chance of avoiding jail or prison.

 When a child is able to take advantage of these programs, his or her health and mental well-being are protected.
 This can also have a significant difference in the impact a charge may have, or if it remains on a child's record.

-If your child has been arrested for a criminal offense in Tacoma or the surrounding area, you need an experienced Tacoma juvenile defense attorney to defend the child's case and protect his or her constitutional rights.
+If your child has been arrested for a criminal offense in Tukwila or surrounding area, you need an experienced Tukwila juvenile defense attorney to defend the child's case and protect his or her constitutional rights.